HyacinthMeng/BRD4-acts-as-a-transcriptional-repressor-of-RhoB-to-inhibit-terminal-erythropoiesis/README.md

 ## Analysis files accompanying paper entitle/topic "BRD4_differentiation-and-development"

-# By Hyacinth Meng   202110---202312
+#### By Hyacinth Meng   202110---202312

-This repository contains the bash and R code used to analyze and generate the images for the paper.
+### This repository contains the bash and R code used to analyze and generate the images for the paper.
 Files contained are:
-The codes on this paper；

 1. Analyse Epigenetics compound screening
 2. Analyse Digital RNA-Sequencing (UID-RNAseq)